SynBioDex/SBOL-visual/SEPs/SEP_V023.md

   - Should contain explicit diff from draft change
 - Open an issue, include abstract, and link in the SEP
 - Once SEP is open, close issue
+- Discuss on issue / mailing list
-- Determining consensis and moving to a vote
+- Determining consensus and moving to a vote
 - After vote succeeds
   - Bring branch up to date with develop
   - Set up pull request